 Analysis / Bias

-In review, The Cato Institute is a right leaning Libertarian think thank that advocates for privatizing many aspects of Government, such as schools and social security.
-Cato is also opposed to Campaign Finance Reform and often is criticized for human influenced climate change denial.
-While Cato advocates for right wing economic policies, they support socially liberal positions such as Gay Marriage, Marijuana Legalization and liberalized immigration.
+In review, The Cato Institute is a right-leaning Libertarian think tank that advocates for privatizing many aspects of Government, such as schools and social security.
+Cato is also opposed to Campaign Finance Reform and often is criticized for human-influenced climate change denial.
+While Cato advocates for right-wing economic policies, they support socially liberal positions such as Gay Marriage, Marijuana Legalization and liberalized immigration.

 In the past Cato published misleading or false information regarding climate science.
 Here is Cato’s current position on Global Warming: “Global warming is indeed real, and human activity has been a contributor since 1975.
-But global warming is also a very complicated and difficult issue that can provoke very unwise policy in response to political pressure.
+But global warming is also a very complicated and difficult issue that can provoke a very unwise policy in response to political pressure.
 Although there are many different legislative proposals for substantial reductions in carbon dioxide emissions, there is no operational or tested suite of technologies that can accomplish the goals of such legislation.
 Fortunately, and contrary to much of the rhetoric surrounding climate change, there is ample time to develop such technologies, which will require substantial capital investment by individuals.”
 This position has led to criticism.

 Overall, we rate the Cato Institute Right-Center Biased.
 While Cato’s economic and environmental positions are strongly right, they also hold liberal positions through immigration and social liberty issues.
-In whole, this places them Right-Center as we weigh economic theory more heavily in the overall score.
+On the whole, this places them Right-Center as we weigh economic theory more heavily in the overall score.
 We also rate them High for factual reporting due to proper sourcing of information and recognizing the consensus of science.
 (7/12/2016) Updated (D. Van Zandt 9/26/2019)